rcorre/rcorre.github.io/_drafts/state_stack.md

 `enter` is called whenever a state becomes active, before the first call to `run`.
 This allows the state to perform any preparation it needs before it begins its normal flow of logic.
 Similarly, `exit` allows a state to perform some sort of tear-down before it becomes inactive.

-Using the `TitleScreen` game state example from before, `TitleScreen.enter` might initiate a transition that slides the title menu into place, while `TitleScreen.exit` might trigger a fade-out.

 Note that `enter` and `exit` are _not_ equivalent to a constructor and destructor; we will see later that a single state may `enter` and `exit` multiple times during its life.

+`T` is a generic type here, and represents whatever kind of object the states will operate on.
+For example, it might be a `Game` object that provides access to game entities, resources, input devices, and more.

-## The Stack
+# The Stack

-The `StateStack` itself isn't really that ingenious either; as a matter of fact, its pretty much exactly what it sounds like, and only needs to support 3
-operations:
+The `StateStack` itself is pretty straightforward as well.
+It only needs to support 3 operations:

 - `push` : place a state on top of the stack.
 - `pop`  : remove the state on top of the stack.